pluralsh/plural/README.md

 <h3 align="center">
-  The fastest way to build great infrastructure
+  The fastest way to build great infrastructure and deploy your software
 </h3>

 <p align="center">
-  Plural empowers you to build and maintain cloud-native and production-ready open source infrastructure on Kubernetes.
+  Plural empowers you to build and maintain cloud-native and production-ready infrastructure on Kubernetes.
 </p>

 <h3 align="center">